brentjayingram/brentrunsmarathonsv2/src/pages/posts/delete-my-comrades-marathon-race-day-story.md

 After that, Team World Vision's tradition is to go to McDonald's.

 Nothing was as fulfilling as that burger and fries that night.
-It was the bow on top of a pretty perfect day.
+It was the bow on top of a pretty painful and perfect day.